abeln94/horarioUnizar/readme.md

+# [DISCONTINUED: this script is now obsolete and the implementation was rewrited in Google Scripts.
+You can check the new version here: https://sites.google.com/view/scripthorarioeina/]

 # Create custom calendar Script

 This is a python script to create a custom calendar with the events specified in a configurations file.
 The events are placed according to days a, days b, changed days, holidays, etc etc etc. (Information extracted from the official eina calendars).